 The nerve that signals the sensation of pain to the legs and feet are in the lower back.
 As time passes by, or due to injury, the discs between the vertebrae can bulge out causing it to press the nerves.
 When it happens, the pain is often experienced in the knee.
 It doesn’t happen at the cause of the pain but rather, at another location.
 The pain signal being sent causes this due to the network of interconnecting nerves which can be sensitive to pain.

 Does sciatica cause knee pain?
-Yes it does and only your physical can diagnose it for you.
+Yes, it does and only your physician can diagnose it for you.
 It can be done through a series of physical exams and checking your health history.
-If the nerve that travels through your thigh and knee is pinched, you may feel several pains such as knee pain, numbness in your thigh and hip weakness.
+If the nerve that travels through your thigh and knee is pinched, you may feel several pains such as knee pain, numbness in your thigh, and hip weakness.
 However, knee pain might not be caused by sciatica so a careful examination is required first to determine the true cause of the knee pain.

 Pain in your knee can be caused by a pinched nerve in your back or sciatica or it can be just a normal knee pain caused by an injury.
 Visiting your doctor can help you determine and address the issue so you can get rid of the pain quickly.